-The 2019 Climate Science on Tap – Ask a Scientist event will be an opportunity to ask experts in many different fields related to climate change and clean energy all those questions that may have been puzzling you or to join a discussion about impacts and solutions to climate change.
-There will also be representatives of many organizations and campaigns to answer questions about how you can get involved or be part of the solution.
+The 2019 Climate Science on Tap – Ask a Scientist was a huge success and opportunity for engrossing conversations with diverse experts in many different fields related to climate change and clean energy.
+There were representatives of many organizations and campaigns there, also, to answer questions about how to get involved and be part of the solution.

 Scientist and Experts:

-Following are the bios provided by the scientists and other experts who will be ready to answer questions at the Climate Science on Tap: Ask a Scientist!
+Following are the bios provided by the scientists and other experts who were there answering questions at the Climate Science on Tap: Ask a Scientist!

 Briana Abrahms is a research ecologist at the National Oceanic and Atmospheric Administration.
 She studies the effects of environmental change on large vertebrate populations, particularly through the lens of large-scale animal movements in marine and terrestrial environments.
 Her research has been published in leading scientific journals and has been featured in media outlets such as the BBC and The Atlantic.
 She has a Ph.D. in Ecology from the University of California Berkeley where she studied the effects of human disturbance on large carnivores in Botswana.